minprog/uva-prog-ai/40 Reference/05 Appliance/40 Linux.md

 * When prompted to select a Destination Folder, click Next.

 * When prompted about Shortcuts, click Next.
-(Uncheck Desktop and/or Start Menu Programs folder if you’d like.)
+(Uncheck Desktop and/or Start Menu Programs folder if you'd like.)

 * When prompted to Perform the Requested Operations, click Continue.